 - Case 1 – a scenario in which the hostile element uses the spoofed identity of a

-well-known organization such as Bank, Insurance company, a government institution.
+a well-known organization such as – Bank, an Insurance company, a government institution.

 - Case 2 – a scenario in which the hostile element uses a spoofed identity of one of our organization recipients, meaning, using an E-mail address that includes our organization domain name.